ThierryBilla/netflix-clone/README.md

 ### 3. API:

-You can use the API https://developer.themoviedb.org/docs to get the movies and series data.
+https://developer.themoviedb.org/docs to get the movies and series data.
-Any movie API is also valid.

-### 4. Design:

-You can use the Netflix website as a reference, but you can also create your own design.

-### 5. Evaluation criteria:
+### 5. Installation

-    * Code quality
-    * Creativity
-    * Responsiveness
+To run this project locally, follow these steps:

-    * Use of the API
+* Clone the repository to your local machine.
-    * Use of React Context API
-    * Use of React router
-    * Use of CSS (tailwind is a plus)
-    * Deployed project
-    * Don't forget to add a README.md file with the project description and the link to the deployed project.
+* Navigate to the project directory.

-### 6. Bonus:

-    * Search bar
-    * User authentication
-    * Cool animations
-    * Filter by category
-    * The 'who is watching' modal at the beginning
-    * And any other feature you think is cool

-### 7. Good luck!
+* Run npm install to install the dependencies.
+* Run npm run dev to start the development server.